kconger/MiSTer_web2rgbmatrix/README.md

 ![matrix_off](docs/images/matrix-off.jpg "matrix_off")
 ![matrix_rear](docs/images/matrix-rear.jpg "matrix_rear")

+If your green and blue matrix colors are swapped, attach pin 2 to ground.

 **rgbmatrix Setup**

 Initially, the rgbmatrix starts up in AP mode with an SSID of "rgbmatrix" and the password "password".
 Once connected to its SSID go to http://rgbmatrix.local/ in your web browser and configure the wifi client to connect to your Wifi infrastructure.